Why should you travel solo for at least once in your life?

 In a lonely island Nusa Penida, when I was lost in the hilly terrain and two girls from Lombok (they were also travelling in scooty) guided me to the next destination and even offered tea after reaching my hostel place.
 To read my Nusa Penida experience anf to know to visit there with less than Rs.
 5000 ($75), please read my post.

 In Bali, I met with 2 Indian couples (from Bangalore), with whom I travelled from Bali to Surabaya.
 We all were stuck in the Bali International Airport as the Mount Agung eruption happened in Bali.
 Almost 1000 flights were cancelled in 3-4 days and people were stuck in the small island with no idea of when the airport will start operating.
 With the help of airport authority, when we started our journey to Surabaya Airport, I was thinking of Akhshay Kumar’s Airlift film!!
 It was 18 hours bus journey with a ferry ride from Bali island to Java island.
 It was supposed to be a painful journey but with the new friends, it was not.
+There were many unexpected situations where I got panicked but somehow I managed to escape.
+Check out some of the experience here.

 Like these there were numerous experience, I had in those 20 days.
 So when you are a solo traveler and you ask somebody’s help, most of the time you will get more than expected.